JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

             return "No matching clause found in the template.
 Please try another clause." return template_clause.text_full
 ```
-This logic create a plugin class, which uses the search_service to do the work.
-There is only two methods right now `search_for_clause_in_uploaded_contract` and `search_for_clause_in_template`.
-These methods are marked for semantic kernel to recognize them as a plugins.
-If you take a look at the contents, they wrap a calls to the search_service to make a hybrid search.
-This will allow us to search for a contract clause by either keyword or semantic meaning and return the most relevant one.
+This logic defines a plugin class, which uses the `search_service` to do the work.
+There are only two methods right now `search_for_clause_in_uploaded_contract` and `search_for_clause_in_template_contract`.
+These methods are marked for semantic kernel to recognize them as a plugins with the `@kernel_function`.
+If you take a look at the contents, they wrap calls to the `search_service` to make a hybrid search.
+This will allow us to search for a contract clause by keyword and semantic meaning then return the most relevant one.

-## Create an ChatCompletionAgent
+## Create an ChatCompletionAgent agent
 1. In VS Code, find the **agents** folder and add a new file named **compare_clause_agent.py**
 2. Add the following at the top of that file:
 ```